zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/wabbalistinstall.md

 5. Wabbajack will prompt you to click all the needed buttons to download the modlist.
 Be prepared for this to take a really long time, possibly more than one day.
 Put on some music or a TV show and make a day of it.

-Once complete, Wabbajack will say “Installation complete!
-You may exit the program.”
-If it does not, visit our Discord server for assistance. **Don’t forget to upload your log file!**
+Once complete, Wabbajack will say “Installation complete!” at the top of the window, and provide you a button at the bottom-right to **Open File Explorer**.
+If it does not, visit our Discord server for assistance. **Don’t forget to provide your log file!**

 If Wabbajack fails to download a particular mod, it means that the mod has likely been removed from the Nexus for a moderation reason.
 This also means that an update to the mod list is imminent.
 Feel free to report the problematic mod on Discord, but **do not ask other people to share older files as this is a violation of the Nexus ToS.**